 The history of 4-20 mA current loop

-At the beginning of industrial automation, most mechanical devices were controlled by a pneumatic signal, these systems were costly, bulkier, and difficult to repair.
-The control signal that was used back then was the 3-15 psi.
+At the beginning of the industry automation, most mechanical devices were controlled by a pneumatic signal; these systems were costly, bulkier, and difficult to repair.
+The control signal used back then was 3-15 psi.

 With the huge development of electronics in the 1950s, electronic devices became cheaper, and eventually, the old pneumatic 3-15 psi systems were replaced by the analog controllers that used the 4-20 mA.

-Now we know that the control signal picked was 4-20mA.
-The question I get a lot is why 4-20mA and not 0-20 mA?
+Now we know that the control signal that was picked was 4-20 mA, the question I get a lot is why 4- 20 mA and not 0-20 mA?
 The simple answer is that there was a problem with the dead zero.

 What is a dead zero issue?

-The solution was simple, start with a number above zero, in the same example if the sensor reads zero it will send 4mA, and if there is an open circuit it will send a 0mA signal, and the problem is solved.
+The solution was simple: start with a number above zero; in the same example, if the sensor reads zero, it will send 4 mA, and if there is an open circuit, it will send a 0 mA signal.
+The problem is solved.

 Why 4 mA?

-We said above that in order to solve the dead zero issue, there was a need to start the value at a value greater than zero, the next question why 4ma and not another value?
+We said above that to solve the dead zero issue, there was a need to start the value at a value greater than zero, the next question is, why 4ma and not another value?
 Here is the answer.

-In order to move from mechanical controllers to electronic ones, electronic chips were introduced, those chips require a minimum of 3 mA of current to function so, a margin of 4 mA is taken as reference.
+To move from mechanical controllers to electronic ones, electronic chips were introduced.
+Those chips require a minimum of 3 mA of current to function, so a margin of 4 mA is taken as a reference.

 The 20% bias

-There are three reasons why 20mA was picked:
+There are 3 reasons why 20 mA was picked:

 1:5 rule

-The 4-20mA was designed to replace the old 3-15 psi, since most instruments at the time were using this control signal, there was a need to design the new signal that would follow the same pattern.
+The 4-20mA was designed to replace the old 3-15 psi, and since most instruments at the time were using this control signal, there was a need to design the new signal that will follow the same pattern.

 Lineality

-With the current signal being lineal it is easier to design and implement the control system using the 4-20 mA signal.
+With the current signal being linear, it is easier to design and implement the control system using the 4-20 mA signal.

 Easy to design